Rachel Bluntzer Hebert papers

 Immediate Source of Acquisition

 - The Rachel Bluntzer Hebert papers were initially organized, foldered, and labeled by Norman Zimmerman; the inventory was later compiled by volunteer Margo Traeumer.
+Processing was started in the 1990s and completed in 2022 by Lori Atkins.

 - Description rules